From fall foliage to clear night skies, Bar Harbor looks its best when the temperatures begin to fall.

 While Acadia’s 155 miles of trails are beautiful regardless of the time of year, casual hikers tend to forget the benefits of hiking in cooler weather.
 For one, the amount of people sharing the trails plummets, and, secondly, you get access to some additional trails that close down in the spring and summer seasons on account of nesting and fledgling peregrine falcons.
 Since these birds start migrating in August (you can see them soaring overhead yourself during the annual HawkWatch program), you can expect the Precipice Trail and Jordan and the Valley Cove cliffs to open back up to hikers.

 Maximize Your Leaf-Peeping Opportunities

-Bar Harbor usually hits its peak fall colors between October 13 and 23.
-Of course, every year is different as the foliage depends heavily on temperature and rainfall, but you can stay abreast of the conditions by keeping an eye tuned to Maine’s official foliage tracker.
-To come back with awe-inspiring Instagram photos of the foliage against Acadia’s rocky coast, sign up for one of the many photo tours in the area that take place in October like Acadia Images’ day-long tours or Tony Sweet’s or Adam Jones’ four-day workshops.
+Bar Harbor’s window of peak fall colors falls mid-September to mid-October each year.
+You can stay abreast of the conditions by keeping an eye tuned to Maine’s official foliage tracker.
+To come back with awe-inspiring Instagram photos of the foliage against Acadia’s rocky coast, sign up for one of the many photo tours in the area that take place in October like Acadia Images’ day-long tours or Tony Sweet’s four-day workshop from October 14 to 18.

 Soak Up a Chilly Evening

 There are few things better – especially after spending a chilly afternoon checking out the foliage or hiking Acadia – than warming up in a private hot tub.
-Each of the Boathouse Suites at the Harborside Hotel come equipped with a private rooftop hot tub that overlooks the harbor.
+Each of the oceanfront Boathouse Suites at the Harborside Hotel come equipped with a private rooftop hot tub that overlooks Frenchman Bay.

 Festivals & Events